Natural Language Processing Group

 CC-BY-SA 4.0 PsychodeliX

-Welcome to the Natural Language Processing research group at the University of Marburg, lead by Prof. Dr. Daniel Braun.
+Welcome to the Natural Language Processing research group at Marburg University, lead by Prof. Dr. Daniel Braun.

 We explore methods and applications in Natural Language Processing (NLP).
 Our research places a strong emphasis on factual correctness, trustworthiness, and transparency — qualities essential to building responsible and impactful NLP systems.
 We are especially interested in applications in which these properties are particularly important and the creation of social good.